Lamaro25/Customdesignsla-site/content/bracelets/content/bracelets/index.md

 title: Bracelets
 layout: category.njk
 ---
-Explore our handcrafted bracelets — each one designed for everyday wear and timeless appeal.
+Explore our handcrafted bracelet collections — from classic cuffs to charm bracelets designed for everyday wear and timeless appeal.